novacbn/kahi-ui/README.md

 ## Features

 -   **Svelte-first**: All Components are API designed to work well with Svelte as a first-class citizen.
+-   **Typescript Native**: Kahi UI tries to be fully typed by using TypeScript as its base language, so you get a complete IDE experience.
 -   **Progressive Enhancements**: Where possible, most logic is codified via CSS / HTML directly.
 With Javascript-enabled UX enhancements enabled for compatible clients.
--   **Composable**: While 30+ prebuilt Components are available, Kahi UI also provides primitives to design your Application's UI without touching CSS.
+-   **Composable**: While 30+ prebuilt Components are available, Kahi UI also provides primitives to design your Web Application's UI without touching CSS.
 -   **Dark Mode**: Components in Kahi UI change colors when a compatible Browser views w/ Dark Mode.
 -   **Framework Independent**: Even though Svelte-first, there is no hard toolchain dependencies required.
 You can just take the built CSS files and use with React or in a traditional SSR environment.
--   **Typescript Native**: Kahi UI tries to be fully typed by using TypeScript as its base language, so you get a complete IDE experience.

 ## Documentation